18. Programming Plone#

 In this part you will:

-• Learn about the recommended ways to do something in backend code in Plone.
+Learn about the recommended ways to do something in backend code in Plone.

-• Learn to debug
+Learn to debug

-• plone.api
+plone.api

-• Portal tools
+Portal tools

-• Debugging
+Debugging

 18.1. plone.api#

 The most important tool nowadays for plone developers is the add-on plone.api that covers 20% of the tasks any Plone developer does 80% of the time.
-If you are not sure how to handle a certain task, be sure to first check if plone.api has a solution for you.
+If you are not sure how to handle a certain task, be sure to first check if plone.api

 The API is divided in five sections.
 Here is one example from each:

-plone.api is a great tool for integrators and developers that is included when you install Plone, though for technical reasons it is not used by the code of Plone itself.
+is a great tool for integrators and developers that is included when you install Plone, though for technical reasons it is not used by the code of Plone itself.

 In existing code you'll often encounter methods that don't mean anything to you.
 You'll have to use the source to find out what they do.

-Some of these methods are replaced by plone.api:
+Some of these methods are replaced by plone.api

 18.2. portal tools#

-Some parts of Plone are very complex modules in themselves (e.g. the versioning machinery of Products.CMFEditions).
-Most of them have an API of themselves that you will have to look up when you need to implement a feature that is not covered by plone.api.
+Most of them have an API of themselves that you will have to look up when you need to implement a feature that is not covered by plone.api

 Here are a few examples:

-portal_catalog
+- portal_catalog

-uniqueValuesFor() returns all entries in an index
+returns all entries in an index- portal_setup

-is_product_installed() checks if a product is installed.
+checks if a product is installed.

-Usually the best way to learn about the API of a tool is to look in the interfaces.py in the respective package and read the docstrings.
-But sometimes the only way to figure out which features a tool offers is to read its code.
+Usually the best way to learn about the API of a tool is to look in the interfaces.py

-To use a tool, you usually first get the tool with plone.api and then invoke the method.
+To use a tool, you usually first get the tool with plone.api

-Here is an example where we get the tool portal_membership and use one of its methods to logout a user:
+Here is an example where we get the tool portal_membership

 mt = api.portal.get_tool('portal_membership')